fedeotaran/vim-config/README.md

 Requeriments
 ============
-You most have install Solarized colorscheme in your terminal.
+You must have install Solarized colorscheme in your terminal.

 Install
 =======